-Now set the Tc Rate or Fps Rate for the selected File Type to be correct for your project (and remember you must do this for all File Types):
+Now set the Tc Rate for the selected File Type to be correct for your project:

 This setting means that the timecode in the files will be at the correct rate for your project.

 Now you have set the type of files that the Codex software will process, and the timecode rate for them.